tiayyba/CYT180_Lab5/Hadoop_HBase.md

 `student_002` should no longer appear in results.

-> **What's happening:** HBase deletions work through **tombstone markers** — a special marker is written to indicate the cell or row is deleted.
+HBase deletions work through **tombstone markers** — a special marker is written to indicate the cell or row is deleted.
 The actual data is removed during a background process called **compaction**.
 This is why deletions in HBase are fast even on large datasets.

 **When finished, exit the HBase shell:**